david618/Centos/Automount.md

 systemctl restart autofs
 ```

-As soon as you ls or cd into one of the shares (e.g. cd /shares/pics); automount, mounts the share.
+None of the folders appear when you `ls /userdata`; however, as soon as you ls or cd into one of the shares (e.g. cd /shares/pics); automount, mounts the share.